TANZANIA

 A ferry from Dar es Salaam takes us to the "Spice Island,” where we spend the next 3 nights.
 Zanzibar is steeped in history and was one of the major starting points for most East African explorers in their quest for new lands.

 History aside, Zanzibar offers a wealth of experiences for the visitor.
 Today the quiet streets of the old Stone Town still retain their Arabic influence, from the Medina-like shops to the palaces of the Sultans, who founded their vast empires on the spoils of the slave and ivory trade.
 The island is famous for its spices and an excursion around a spice plantation is always a fascinating experience.
 Other options include a trip to the beautiful beaches and giant tortoises of Prison Island, a full day scuba dive in Nungwe or a fishing trip in a traditional dhow.
 Mopeds are available for hire if you’d like to explore the more remote areas of the island.
-These two nights we stay in twin-share rooms at Amaan Bungalows (or similar).
+These two nights we stay in twin-share rooms at Amaan Hotel (or similar) with en-suite bathroom facilities.

 PLEASE NOTE: Meals are for your own account whilst on Zanzibar, as it is our experience that passengers prefer to explore the island on their own, and in accordance with their own budget.
 The Trip Leader joins you and will arrange your activities, while meals can be enjoyed from a wide selection of restaurants.
 Zanzibar is a seafood lover’s paradise.
 Numerous restaurants offer a great variety of the freshest catch from the ocean - crayfish being a popular speciality.
 Alternatively, mingle with the locals for dinner at the Forodhani Gardens seafront market, where delicious, inexpensive seafood is on offer.
 There are also a wide variety of optional excursions on offer.